 - Engage in behavior that draws attention to the animal so as to cause a disruption to the class, activity, and/or event.

 - Pet a Service Animal while it is Service Animals are trained to be protective of their partners and petting distracts them from their responsibilities.

 - Deliberately startle, tease or taunt a Service Animal.

 - Separate or attempt to separate a partner from his/her Service Animal.

 - Hesitate to ask a student if he/she would like assistance if the team seems confused about a direction in which to turn, an accessible entrance, or the location of an elevator, etc.

 Areas of Safety

-There are certain instances when it may be considered unsafe or unhealthy for animals in such places as medical facilities, laboratories, mechanical rooms, food preparation areas or any other place where the health or safety of the animal, the partner or others may be threatened (including areas occupied by individuals who have allergies or other medical conditions that may be adversely impacted by the presence of an animal).
+There are certain instances when it may be considered unsafe or unhealthy for animals in such places as medical facilities, laboratories, mechanical rooms, food preparation areas or any other place where the health or safety of the animal, the partner or others may be threatened (including, but not limited to lounges, study rooms and dining areas occupied by individuals who have allergies or other medical conditions that may be adversely impacted by the presence of an animal).
 When it is determined unsafe for the team to be in one of these areas, reasonable accommodations may be provided to assure the partner equal access to the activity.

-Katie Caron, Campus Manager of Environmental Health & Safety, Physical Plant Admininstration
+Katie Caron, Manager, Campus Environmental Health & Safety